eaglesky/system-design/Concurrency/multiThreading.md

 See the Oracle Java book.

 #### Live lock
-* See the Oracle Java book.
 * Different from deadlock, the threads involved in this situation are not blocked -- they keep retrying and keep failing and thus none of them is able to proceed.
+E.g, one thread keeps increasing x by 1 in each iteration until x equals to 10, and another thread keeps decreasing x by 1 in each iteration until x equals to -10. x is initialized to be 0.
+It's likely that when two threads are running concurrently, value of x always stays within a small range and none of the end conditions is satisfied.
 See also *Java concurrency in practice*, 10.3, Other liveness hazards.

 #### Starvation
 See the Oracle Java book.